 I head straight up the Pine Marten lift, where I meet up with three of my favorite shredding buddies.
 From the top, we skate past the mid-mountain lodge, where we’ll grab lunch on the fly and catch epic Cascade views later on.
 Instinctually, I glide down and far right of the Outback lift to hit my favorite tree run: rhythmical, linked face shots through indulgent VW-bug-spaced trees, top to bottom.
 I tuck the bottom run-out trail, which can be slow if there’s new snow or later-season warm temperatures.

-For more off-piste adventure, lift ride conversations are abuzz about the new “Low East” terrain — a culmination of Bachelor’s development plan.
-Not for the faint of heart, this soon-to-be-lift-serviced area below the Sunrise lift is natural terrain park meets snow silo, with deep powder caches hidden from the higher mountain’s windier conditions.
-When I drop in here from the Summit runs, I’m rewarded with playful steep and deep turns.
-For now I’m committed to a 20-minute hike out to the bottom of the Sunrise lift.
-The hike out inevitably leads to conjectures about when the new lifts will be in — hopefully within the next two seasons.
+For more off-piste adventure, lift ride conversations are abuzz about the high-speed Cloudchaser Lift — serving the lower eastern portion of the mountain and a culmination of Bachelor’s development plan.
+Not for the faint of heart, this area is natural terrain park meets snow silo with deep powder caches hidden from the higher mountain’s windier conditions.
+In previous years, when I’ve dropped in here from the Summit runs, I’ve been rewarded with playful steep and deep turns followed by a 20-minute hike out to the bottom of the Sunrise lift.
+Since the installation of the Cloudchaser in 2016, this terrain is now easily accessed by lift.